 With Boughner behind the Sharks bench, the defense ranked 11th in GAA during ’15-’16 and shot up to 5th during the ’16-’17 season.
 During his 2 seasons in Florida, the Sharks defense ranked 9th in ’17-’18, but fell to 21st in GAA last season.

 Besides Logan Couture wanting him back, Brent Burns must also be happy to see him with the Sharks as the coach helped him win a Norris Trophy in 2017.
 You may also remember that after a rough start last season for the Sharks, coach DeBoer shuffled coaching responsibilities.
 DeBoer replaced Rob Zettler with Steve Spott as the defense coach while replacing “eye in the sky” Dave Barr with Zettler as Barr was moved to the forward group.

 Will Boughner have a dramatic impact on the defense for a team that allowed 258 goals last season with what appears to be a more talented defensive core?

 Nice contract, you fucking bitch.
 Despite playing only 53 games in teal last season due to a lingering groin injury, Karlsson was still able to put up 45 points with 3 goals and 42 assists.
 With that production, Doug Wilson put all his eggs in the Karlsson basket and signed the 29 year-old blue liner to an 8 year, $92M deal.

-If, for any reason, EK65 misses any significant time due to injury during the first half of the 2019-2020 season, you can bet fans will be talking an awful lot about EK’s contract and debating if the deal was too much.
+If, for any reason during the 2019-2020 season, EK65 misses any significant time due to injury or fails to produce the numbers expected of the highest-paid NHL defenseman, you can bet fans will be talking an awful lot about EK’s contract and debating if the deal was too much.
 However, if he remains healthy, an awful lot of points should be coming from the blue line this season between Karlsson and that other Norris trophy-winning defenseman, Brent Burns.